hinduBale/rco_test/ReadMe.md

 Check out my easy test solution [here](https://hindubale.github.io/rco_test/easy_test)

+The above easy test, seemed quite messy and unclear to me.
+So, I took another stab at it.Check it out [here](https://rpubs.com/hinduBale/587570)

 ## Medium Test :

 To successfully run/check the working of the [column optimiser](https://rpubs.com/IACCancu/462502), head on to the [Medium Test folder](https://github.com/hinduBale/rco_test/tree/master/Medium%20Test) and